Division of Humanities and the ArtsDepartment

 Professor Kornhauser is writing a book on the ideological divides within American liberalism from the New Deal to the 1960s, tentatively entitled Saving Liberalism: Political Imagination in the American Century.

 American intellectual history, particularly the history of political thought.
-The role of the intellectual in political life.
-Thinking about the modern American state.
+The role of ideas in political life and public institutions.
+The rise of the modern American state.

 American legal history, paritcularly legal thought and the workings of legal processes and institutions in everyday life.

 The development of the language, concepts, and institutions of human rights, domestically and internationally.
-The evocation of world government and world citizenship in the first half of the twentieth century.
+Ideas about world government and world citizenship in the twentieth century.
+The United States' attempts at state building abroad.

 “Liberalism” in Oxford Encyclopedia of American Cultural and Intellectual History.
-Oxford University Press (forthcoming).
+Oxford University Press (2013).

 Shai Lavi, The Modern Art of Dying: A History of Euthanasia in the United States: A Review.
 In Political and Legal Anthropology Review, November 2007, vol. 30, no. 2: pp. 341-345.